 Cobain met his wife, former actress and strip joint dancer, Courtney Love in 1991 when she was forming her own punk band, "Hole."
 The couple easily bonded over their mutual drug habit.
 They married in early 1992 and six months later their daughter, Frances Bean Cobain was born.
 The couple owned a $1.1 million home on the shore of Seattle's Lake Washington Madrona neighborhood.
 Cobain's addiction to drugs fueled the fights between him and his wife and was difficult to conquer.
 He suffered chronic undiagnosed stomach pains that he believed were relieved by his heroin use.
 For years, he had a mysterious stomach ailment, a burning nauseous pain in his upper abdominal cavity.
 The distress was inexplicable and elusive to diagnosis, at times causing him to curl up in misery for days.

-On 3/04/1994 he went into a coma in Rome, Italy from an overdose of tranquilizers and champagne.
-On 3/28/1994 he entered Exodus Recovery Center, a drug rehabilitation center in Marina Del Rey, CA and walked out of the clinic 36 hours later.
+On 4 March 1994 he went into a coma in Rome, Italy from an overdose of tranquilizers and champagne.
+On 28 March 1994 he entered Exodus Recovery Center, a drug rehabilitation center in Marina Del Rey, California, and walked out of the clinic 36 hours later.
 Wandering around the Seattle Madrona neighborhood Cobain was spotted by people in the community wearing a heavy coat on a warm day.
-Seattle Police believe Cobain died of a self-inflicted shotgun wound to the head in the afternoon or evening of 4/05/1994.
+Seattle Police believe Cobain died of a self-inflicted shotgun wound to the head in the afternoon or evening of 5 April 1994.
 He left a one-page note written with a red ball point pen addressing his unhappiness, "I have felt guilty for so many years...the worst crime is faking it.
 I don't have any passion any more."
-His addictions, discomfort with celebrity status, domestic disputes and his own personal demons of anguish were made public when his body was found 4/08/1994 by an electrician contracted to install a burglar alarm in the Cobain's Seattle home.
+His addictions, discomfort with celebrity status, domestic disputes and his own personal demons of anguish were made public when his body was found on 8 April 1994 by an electrician contracted to install a burglar alarm in the Cobain's Seattle home.
 Cobain's suicide death shocked the nation and highlighted the heroin drug problem in the music industry.
-The police report gave the death as occurring on 4/05/1994, 7:00 PM PDT, Seattle.
+The police report gave the death as occurring on 5 April 1994 at 7:00 PM PDT in Seattle.

 "Journals," a collection of hand-written diary entries, letters, band memos, drawings, screeds and cries for the heart came out in publication in November 2002.